cpu9xx/backtest-framework/README.md

 </p>

 - Log will be automatically generated after backtesting.
-- Separated userconfig setting from the workplace, now you can edit backtesting params more comfortably.
+- Separated userconfig setting from the workplace, now user can edit backtesting params more comfortably.
 - Added more APIs.
 - Fixed some bugs.